 PhD in Educational Leadership & Research: Higher Education Administration

 The Higher Education program prepares scholar-practitioners for leadership in colleges and universities as administrators and scholars.
-Through an examination of higher education theory and practice, the program seeks to help students understand the diverse nature of higher education institutions and their participants.
+Through an examination of higher education theory and practice, the program helps students understand the diverse nature of higher education institutions and their participants.
 With this understanding, graduates are expected to develop individualized styles of leadership that encompass educational excellence, respect for others, and contextualized practices.

 Since higher education is an interdisciplinary field, we accept students with master's degrees from a variety of disciplines into our PhD program.
 However, students with no background in higher education may be required to complete additional course work and/or outside experiences.

-ELRC 7299 Intro to Scholarship in Education 3
+ELRC 7299 Introduction to Scholarship in Education (3)

-ELRC 7910 Traditions of Inquiry in Education 3
+EDCI 7910 Traditions of Inquiry in Education (3)

-ELRC 7243 Qualitative Methods in Ed Research 4
+ELRC 7243 Qualitative Methods in Educational Research (4)

 Additional research course selected with advisor’s approval

-ELRC 7609 Strategic Planning in Higher Ed 3
+ELRC 7609 Strategic Planning in Higher Education (3)

-- All electives must be chosen in consultation with your advisor.
+All concentration courses must be chosen in consultation with and approved by your advisor.

-- Continuous enrollment is required beyond 9 hours until completion of degree.
+Continuous enrollment is required beyond nine hours until completion of degree.